Quantum Entanglement Dynamics of Spacetime and Matter: Abstract

 \section{Abstract}

-It was known long ago that quantum theory and general relativity, two pillars of modern physics, are in sharp conflict in their foundations.
+It was known long ago that quantum theory and general relativity are in sharp conflict in their foundations.
 Their fundamental inconsistencies render a consistent theory of quantum gravity the most challenging problem in physics.
-Here we propose an informationally-complete quantum field theory (ICQFT), which describes elementary particles, their gauge fields and gravity as a trinity without the Hilbert-space inconsistency of Einstein's equation.
-We then argue that the ICQFT provides a coherent picture and conceptual framework of unifying matter and spacetime (gravity) and gives a compelling solution to the problem of time and time's arrow.
-The trinary field is characterized by dual entanglement and dual dynamics.
-Spacetime-matter entanglement allows us to give a correct classical limit (i.e., classical Einstein equation) and a natural explanation of the holographic principle.
-We predict the interior quantum state of a Schwarzschild black hole and, based on the state, conjecture a possible candidate to dark matter/energy.
+Here we propose an information-complete quantum field theory (ICQFT), which describes elementary fermions, their gauge fields, and gravity (together, called the trinary fields) as an elementary trinity without any conceptual inconsistency of existing theories.
+The ICQFT unifies matter and spacetime (gravity) as information via spacetime-matter entanglement, which encodes complete physical predictions of the theory and leads to a compelling solution to the problem of time.
+We consider two particular forms of spacetime-matter entangled states and their physical consequences.
+One of them results in a universal relation between entanglement entropy and geometry (area and volume), allowing us to determine the cosmological constant term in the classical Einstein equation.
+Based on a quantum-information definition of dark energy, our Universe is not strictly holographic.
+We predict the interior quantum state of a Schwarzschild black hole to be maximally information-complete.
+As a concrete quantum formulation of gravity coupled with matter, the ICQFT is quantum entanglement dynamics for spacetime and matter and eliminates the conceptual obstacles of existing quantum gravity theory.